SilkRose/Pony/src/stories/saddle-bagged/01-boing.md

 Boing.

-I see the white one wearing a scarf? doing a pose? *What is going on here?*
+I see the white one wearing a scarf?
+Doing a pose? *What is going on here?*

 Boing.